ppgcourseUB/ppgcourse2023/Introduction_to_Phylogenies_Parsimony. MIQUEL_A_ARNEDO/README.md

 You can use different resampling methods: boot=bootstrap, jak=jackknife, sym=symetrical resampling (recommended when using differential weighting)

-An example of a assessing node support using Jackknife
+An example of assessing node support using Jackknife
 ```
 ttags -;
 ttags =;